asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 Are you agile because you use Jira and have standups, planning meetings, and sprints?
 Or are you delivering frequently, getting customer feedback, and iterating based on that feedback?
 Do your teams use XP engineering practices to ensure that they can continue to deliver in a fast changing environment?
 These are important questions to assess where your organization is on its journey.

 [^1]: This is not an indictment of Scrum, but in my experience I've seen a lot of "agile in name only" Scrum implementations.
-Also known as [Dark Scrum](http://ronjeffries.com/categories/dark-scrum/), [Flaacid Scrum](https://martinfowler.com/bliki/FlaccidScrum.html), or [Zombie Scrum](https://twitter.com/tottinge/status/913890035845517312).
+Also known as [Dark Scrum](http://ronjeffries.com/categories/dark-scrum/), [Flaccid Scrum](https://martinfowler.com/bliki/FlaccidScrum.html), or [Zombie Scrum](https://twitter.com/tottinge/status/913890035845517312).